nosas/blog/deep_learning_python/ch3/article.md

 ## Understanding core Keras APIs

 We've learned how to create a linear classifier using pure TensorFlow.
-Now, let's look closer at Keras- specifically, the anatomy of a neural network through Keras layers and models.
+Now, let's look closer at Keras - specifically, the anatomy of a neural network through Keras layers and models.

 ### Layers: the building blocks of deep learning